blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 7. Launch the tool

+   ### Original
    Navigate to a course.
-Under *Course Management* > *Course Tools* you should see your LTI 1.3 Example App
+Click on *Tools*.
+You should see your LTI 1.3 Example App

+   ### Ultra
+   Navigate to a course.
+Under Details & Actions click *Books & Tools*.
+You should see your tool

 ## Basic LTI 1.3 tool launch
 The normal LTI Resource link should launch to http://localhost:3000/lti13.